wonsunahn/CS1632_Fall2026/exercises/1/learning_goals.md

 * Be able to define all terminology introduced or fill in the blank.
 * Be able to explain the role of expected behavior in a defect report.
 * **Be able to write a defect report with reproduction steps, expected behavior, and observed behavior given a defect scenario.**

+## REQUIREMENTS ANALYSIS
+* Be able to differentiate between requirements verification activities and requirements validation activities.
+* Be able to differentiate between a requirement that specifies the how and one that specifies the what.
+* Be able to differentiate between functional requirements vs non-functional requirements
+* Be able to define all terminology introduced or fill in the blank.
+* **Be ready to critique a specification using one of the six validity checks:
+  * validity, completeness, consistency, realism, ambiguity, verifiability**